 Introduces concepts, issues, and strategies related to providing collaborative services for individuals with disabilities.
 Includes knowledge of family systems, parent rights, transitional support, advocacy, multi-cultural communication, transition planning, self-determination, and interagency collaboration, as well as strategies for working with parents and individuals involved in the educational program in providing appropriate programming and services to students with disabilities.
-Offered every fall, spring, and summer.

-SPED 678Internship: Instructional Strategist II: Intellectual Disabilities (MD)3 creditsBy permission only.
+SPED 678 Internship: Instructional Strategist II: Intellectual Disabilities 3 credits By permission only.

 Capstone class for the Instructional Strategist II: Intellectual Disabilities (Mental Disabilities) Endorsement.
 Requires a minimum of 90-hours of work in a special education program with students with significant intellectual disabilities.
-Can usually be completed in the participant's school setting and will be overseen by a college-assigned supervisor.
+Most of the required hours can be completed in the participant's school setting and will be overseen by a college-assigned supervisor.
 Meets the student teaching requirement for this endorsement when the participant is already a licensed teacher.
 All other coursework for the endorsement must be completed in advance of the internship and an application must be submitted and approved.
-Due dates for internship applications are August 1 for a fall internship, December 1 for a spring internship, and May 1 for a summer internship.
-Offered every fall, spring, and summer.

-SPED 679 Internship: Instructional Strategist II: BD/LD
+SPED 679 Internship: Instructional Strategist II: BD/LD 3 credits By permission only.

 Capstone class for the Instructional Strategist II: BD/LD Endorsement.
 Requires a minimum of 90-hours of work in a special education program with students with significant behavior or learning disabilities.
-Can usually be completed in the participant's school setting and will be overseen by a college-assigned supervisor.
+Most of the required hours can be completed in the participant's school setting and will be overseen by a college-assigned supervisor.
 Meets the student teaching requirement for this endorsement when the participant is already a licensed teacher.
 All other coursework for the endorsement must be completed in advance of the internship and an application must be submitted and approved.
-Due dates for internship applications are August 1 for a fall internship, December 1 for a spring internship, and May 1 for a summer internship.
-Offered every fall, spring, and summer.